mrOranger/Javascript/Typescript/README.md

 }
 ```

-Up to this point we used decorator only for class definitior, however, we can attach a decorator also to a classe's property like `firstName` chainging the decorator's parameters.
-Indeed, a decorator used for a property receives two parameters, the former is the constructor the constructor function if the property is static, or the classe's prototype if the property is an instance one, while the latter parameter is the name of the property itself.
+Up to this point we used decorator only for class definition, however, we can attach a decorator also to a class's property like `firstName` chaining the decorator's parameters.
+Indeed, a decorator used for a property receives two parameters, the former is the constructor the constructor function if the property is static, or the class's prototype if the property is an instance one, while the latter parameter is the name of the property itself.

-In this example we are going to create a new decorator attaching it to the property `firstName` and we will see how the output is chainging, once more we will use a factory function because we want to pass some parameters to the decorator:
+In this example we are going to create a new decorator attaching it to the property `firstName` and we will see how the output is changing, once more we will use a factory function because we want to pass some parameters to the decorator:

 ```typescript
 function Loggable(message: string) {